Section 9 Project management

 9.2.1 Moving from SOW to a work plan

 The overall goal of a work plan is to define and track the activities needed to achieve project deliverables.
 They are a way to map out deadlines, who is responsible for completing a task, and how certain outputs may be leveraged for a publication.
 The scope of work serves as the basis for developing a work plan but note that the level of detail included in a scope of work varies from project to project.
-Sometimes work plans write themselves and other times the project phases and activities are less clear
+Sometimes work plans write themselves and other times the project phases and activities are less clear.

 The project manager and PI planning meeting should provide initial thoughts and clarifications on the scope of work, and afterwards the project manager should be able to build out a skeleton work plan for the project.
 Every step of the project does not need to be planned immediately, but a general sense of the project phases is useful.
 Oftentimes projects undergo an exploratory phase that is composed of brainstorming meetings, literature reviews, research question refining, and initial method testing until a final approach is determined and the work plan will continue to evolve through these meetings.